ismoli/DynamicRecyclerView/README.md

 DynamicRecyclerView
 ===================

-Set of plugable extenstions for Android RecyclerView
+Set of plugable extenstions for Android RecyclerView.

+Following features may be added